Primavera Sound 2025: Festival

 Caribou headlined the festival's free Wednesday "Jornada Inaugural" show at the Amazon Music stage of the Parc del Fòrum, which was attended by roughly 30,000 people.

 Charli XCX & Troye Sivan, in the sole European date of their joint Sweat tour, headlined the first night on 5 June, which coincidentally took place on Sivan's 30th birthday.
 Fellow headliner Chappell Roan showed up as a surprise guest from a nearby balcony to perform the viral "Apple" dance, which was streamed onto the big screens on the main stage.
 Earlier that day on the main stage, FKA Twigs performed after cancelling her scheduled appearances for both of the 2023 and 2024 editions of the festival.

 Sabrina Carpenter headlined the second night on 6 June, where she performed her new single "Manchild" live for the first time and also covered "It's Raining Men" by The Weather Girls.

 Chappell Roan headlined the third and final night on 7 June.
 She covered Heart's "Barracuda" and also read aloud fan-submitted stories about the flaws of their ex-partners during a performance of "The Giver".

-Kevin Parker performed a surprise DJ set as "DJ Kevin" at the Cupra Pulse stage on 6 June, and on 7 June at the Nitsa Club in Barcelona, he previewed a new Tame Impala song during his set.
+Kevin Parker performed a surprise DJ set as "DJ Kevin" at the Cupra Pulse stage on 6 June, and on 7 June at the Nitsa Club in Barcelona, he previewed a new Tame Impala song during his set, later revealed to be titled "End of Summer".

 During Fontaines D.C.'s main stage performance on 7 June, the band displayed a Palestinian flag on their screen as well as the phrases "Free Palestine" and "Israel is committing genocide – use your voice" during their performance of the song "I Love You".
 Idles also led a "Viva Palestina" chant during their main stage set on 5 June, while bands on smaller stages such as Chat Pile also expressed support.

 At the entrance of the festival, an installation titled "Unsilence Gaza" featured a tunnel which simulated the sound of bombings in the Gaza Strip.
 The outside of the exhibit featured the phrase "When everything blows up, don’t hide in the silence."
 Schwarzkopf Professional sponsored a stage and offered a pop-up salon near the stage that offered hairstyling services and product sampling.